 I am not only a personal injury attorney, I am also a leukemia survivor.
 I was diagnosed with acute myeloid leukemia (AML) in February of 2016.
-After two rounds of chemotherapy and a stem cell transplant, I am in complete remission and have no measurable residual disease.
+After two rounds of chemotherapy and a stem cell transplant, I am in remission.
 I am one of the lucky ones.
 While being treated at M.D.
-Anderson Cancer Center in Houston, I met a number of industrial workers from all across the country including barge workers, seamen, refinery workers, and offshore workers from both Louisiana, Texas, and other states.
+Anderson Cancer Center in Houston, I met a number of industrial workers from all across the country including barge workers, seamen, refinery workers, and offshore workers from Louisiana, Texas, and other states.
 They too had leukemia and wondered what caused their disease.
 I decided to use my website and my 33 years of legal experience to provide leukemia victims with information about what causes leukemia and to help them get the compensation to which they and their families are entitled.

 What Causes Leukemia?